How to Price A Menu

 - Dogs are both low profit and low sales.
 Sell whatever you have left and take them off your menu entirely.

-Whether you run a busy university cafeteria, nightclub, or buffet, knowing how to price a menu for a restaurant is a must-have skill.
+Whether you run a busy diner, casual cafe, or upscale bistro, knowing how to price a menu for a restaurant is a must-have skill.
 By considering food markup, profit margins, food cost, and menu psychology, you'll be able to easily assign prices to each of your dishes.
 Sales are the most important factor when it comes to whether or not your business turns a profit, and shrewd restaurant menu pricing is key to success.